Driving on a Suspended License in Iowa

 You can't lawfully drive when your license is suspended or revoked.
 After your period of suspension or revocation expires, you must pay a fee to reinstate your license.
 In many cases, the fee is $20.
 However, you don't have to pay a reinstatement fee if your license was suspended because the state found you physically or mentally incapable of driving safely.

-Depending on the circumstances, you may have to fulfill other conditions before regaining your driving privileges.
+Depending on the circumstances, you might have to fulfill other conditions, including paying other fees and court costs, before regaining your driving privileges.
+(Iowa Code § 321.191 (2026).)

-Driving on a suspended or revoked license can be charged as a simple misdemeanor or serious misdemeanor, depending on the circumstances.
+Driving on a suspended or revoked license typically is charged as a simple misdemeanor, but it can be a serious misdemeanor under some circumstances.

-If you are charged with a simple misdemeanor, your sentence may involve:
+If you're charged with a simple misdemeanor, your sentence may involve:

 • up to 30 days in jail